DanielGoncalves666/Zheng-2011-Model/readme.md

 or loaded from the file provided by --env-file, as well as how it will be loaded if applicable.
 The following choices are available:
         Environment loaded from a file:
                 1 -           Only the environment structure (walls and obstacles).
                 2 -           Environment structure and static exits.
                 3 -           Environment structure and static pedestrians.
                 4 - (default) Environment structure, static exits and static pedestrians.
         Environment auto created:
                 5 -           Environment structure will be a empty room with dimensions of LINES and COLUMNS (including the walls surrounding it).

 Choices 1, 3 and 5 require the file provided by the --auxiliary-file option in order to include exits in the simulation.

 The --output-format option specifies which data generated by the simulations shall be written to the output stream.
 The following choices are available:
          1 - (default) Visual print of the environment.
          2 -           Number of timesteps required for the termination of each simulation.
          3 -           Heatmap of the environment cells.

+The --dyn-definition option specifies how the dynamic floor field is defined, either as a particle density field or a velocity density field.
+In the particle density field, pedestrians leave particles in the cell they occupy (before any movement is attempted).
+In the velocity density field, they leave a particle only in their previous location when they move.
+The following choices are
+available:
+         1 - (default) Velocity Density Field.
+         2 -           Particle Density Field.

 If all Kirchner constants are provided (with the --ped option counting as --density), the program will perform simulations varying only the simulation